 On Booking.com you can book an upscale hotel in Aguas Calientes for one or two nights, and take the bus round trip from the town to the ruins for another $24.

 This method is the least physically demanding and is the quickest and most pain-free method to visit Machu Picchu.
 You won’t even break a sweat until you start walking around the actual ruins.

 Lots of Money, Lots of Time

 Hike the Inca Trail, the traditional route used to access Machu Picchu.
 This is the most popular trek in South America and you will need to make reservations nearly half a year in advance.

-In order to hike the Inca Trail you must travel with a tour group.
+In order to hike the Inca Trail, you must travel with a tour group.
 You cannot hike it independently.

-The tour group will supply all the gear, food, lodging, and guides, but it can cost upward of $600 – $800 for the four to five day trek.
+The tour group will supply all the gear, food, lodging, and guides, but it can cost upward of $600 – $800 for the four to five-day trek.

-It is a classic route, but quality of tours, group sizes, and even whether or not they supply the hiking group all varies widely.
+It is a classic route, but the quality of tours, group sizes, and even whether or not they supply the hiking group all varies widely.
 You will also need to factor in tips for porters and guides along the route.